Baltimore General Attractions

 DAYS & HOURS: varies by establishment

-ADDRESS: mostly Light Street, Baltimore, MD MAP
+ADDRESS: mostly Light Street, Baltimore, MD

 RAPID TRANSIT: Hamburg Street Light Rail Station

-WEBSITE: http://www.southbaltimore.com
+WEBSITE: https://www.southbaltimore.com

 Hampden

 DESCRIPTION: A neighborhood first built in 1802 for workers at the nearby cotton and flour mills.
-Its memorable row houses are built in the Federalist-Greek style that radiate the Baltimore persona.
-Today, 34th Street at Roland Avenue is filled with hip bars, lounges, restaurants, galleries, bookstores, health clubs, tattoo parlors and things too difficult to describe making Hampden a must-visit and impossible to forget.
+Its memorable row houses are built in the Federalist-Greek style that radiates the Baltimore persona.
+Today, 34th Street at Roland Avenue is filled with hip bars, lounges, restaurants, galleries, bookstores, health clubs, tattoo parlors, and things too difficult to describe, making Hampden a must-visit and impossible to forget.
 Visit during HonFest in June to watch local gals tease their hair into a pink or blue beehive and hear them practice Bawlmerese when calling everyone “Hon.”
 This area has been seen in TV travel specials and a John Waters movie, Pecker, based in part on the Hampden lifestyle.

 ADMISSION: free